Loading...

 Operator context

 Job control is how you stay productive in a shell.
-It helps you manage long-running tasks without opening extra terminals or losing control of what is running where.
+It lets you manage long-running tasks without opening extra terminals or losing track of what is running where.

 Objective